Teenage parties: the basics

 You can join in the fun by encouraging your child to have a friend over to get ready with, brainstorming gift ideas if it’s a birthday party, or helping your child plan an outfit.

-- there will be adults at the party
+- Will there be adults at the party?

-- the party will stay in one place or move somewhere else during the night
+- Will the party stay in one place or move somewhere else during the night?

-What if your child doesn’t want to share details of the party?
-You could explain why you’re asking.
+In this situation, you could explain why you’re asking.
 For example, you might say, ‘I’m worried that you might be at risk at this party.
 I can’t agree to you going if I’m not sure you’ll be safe’.

 When parents check on teenage parties – for example, by calling the host to find out whether alcohol is being served – teenagers are less likely to drink.